Tyrrrz/CliFx/Readme.md

 public double Option { get; set; }

 // Usage:
-// $ ./myapp --opt <value?>
+// $ ./myapp [--opt <value>]
-// $ ./myapp -o <value?>
+// $ ./myapp [-o <value>]
 ```

+> [!IMPORTANT]
+> Option names and short names must be unique among the options of the same command.
+> The comparison is case-insensitive for names and case-sensitive for short names.

+> [!NOTE]
+> An option binding doesn't have to specify both a name and a short name, but at least one of them needs to be set.

-Here, as evident from the attribute, this option is bound with the name of `opt` and a short name of `o`.
+As evident from the attribute, this option is bound with the name of `opt` and a short name of `o`.
 The user can pass the option by specifying either of these identifiers, and **CliFx** will set the provided value to the corresponding property.

 If an option is essential to the execution of the command, the underlying property can also be marked as `required`.
-This will make it so that the user has to provide a value for this option on every execution of the command, otherwise the application will exit with an error:
+This will make it so that the user has to provide a value for this option on every execution of the command, otherwise the application will exit with an error.

 Unlike the parameters, though, options can be marked as required and non-required arbitrarily, without any restrictions: